 God graciously declined David's enthusiastic proposition, but instead promised to exalt the throne of His servant permanently and for perpetuity.

-The king had described his ambitious plan to Nahan, a prophet of God, who initially encouraged David to pursue his objective... until the Lord instructed him to go to David with an unexpected message and reveal God's greater plan and higher purpose for His servant.
-"Now therefore," Nathan was instructed, "thus you shall say to My servant David..."
+The king had described his ambitious plan to Nathan, a prophet of God who initially encouraged David to pursue his objective, until the Lord instructed him to go to David with an unexpected message and reveal God's greater plan and higher purpose for His servant: "Now therefore," Nathan was instructed, "thus you shall say to My servant David..."

 Nathan was to deliver a prophecy that was to unveil God's greater plan - something that would impact humanity's history.
 Nathan was to deliver a most extraordinary response to the king which would result in the establishment of the 'Davidic Covenant'.

-Nathan the prophet was also to reveal to this 'man after God's own heart', a yet undisclosed part of God great plan of redemption.
-He also unveiled one of his holy characteristics - a Name of God that had been hitherto kept hidden but was first recorded in 1 Samuel, "Now therefore, thus you shall say to My servant David, 'Thus says the LORD of hosts.'"
+Nathan the prophet was to reveal to this 'man after God's own heart' a yet undisclosed part of God great plan of redemption.
+He also unveiled one of his holy characteristics, a Name of God that had been hitherto kept hidden but was first recorded in 1 Samuel: "Now therefore, thus you shall say to My servant David, 'Thus says the LORD of hosts.'"

-But David was reminded of his humble beginning when God sent Samuel to anoint the next king of Israel... and David, the simple shepherd boy who tended his father's sheep and protected them from a lion or a bear, was chosen to become Israel's greatest king - through whom would be born the promised Messiah.
+But the Lord told David something even more wonderful.
+David was reminded of his humble beginning when God sent Samuel to anoint the next king of Israel, and David, the simple shepherd boy who tended his father's sheep and protected them from a lion or a bear, was chosen to become Israel's greatest king.
+And Nathan carried on with this prophetic word to an awesome conclusion: "The Lord declares to you that the Lord himself will establish a house for you...Your house and your kingdom will endure forever before me; your throne will be established forever."
+And how was David's house to endure forever?
+Because through the line of David, would be born the promised Messiah.

 Dear Heavenly Father, thank You that You are my God and Shepherd, my Provider and my Sanctifier.
-Thank You that You are the Lord of Hosts.
-Who made heaven and earth by the power of Your mighty hand, and that You chose me to be Your child and a member of Christ's mystic Body.
+Thank You that You are the Lord of Hosts Who made heaven and earth by the power of Your mighty hand, and that You chose me to be Your child and a member of Christ's mystic Body.
 Thank You for the lessons we learn through the life and times of David whom You chose to be Israel's greatest king and the under-shepherd of Your people.
 Thank You that You can use anyone whose heart is right before You.
-Cleanse my heart and use me I pray, in the furtherance of Your kingdom, and help me to listen to Your voice and obey Your Word.
+Cleanse my heart and use me in the furtherance of Your kingdom.
+Help me to listen to Your voice and obey Your Word.
 This I ask in Jesus' name, AMEN.